 - The free version only allows you to use 50 items of clothing

-– It easy to use in terms of adding clothing items
+- Easy to use in terms of adding clothing items

-– It is very text heavy with drop down menus an is easy to get lost.
+- Very text heavy with drop down menus an is easy to get lost.

 I find the organisation fields intuitive (Tops separates to Sleeveless; Tshirts; Sweaters; Blouses and Blazers)